franioli/icepy4d/docs/classes/points.md

-# Feature and Features classes
+# Point and Points classes

 You can easily import Icepy classes by